 There are many opportunities for paid student work within the Department of Theater and Dance.
 Available jobs are generally posted early in the semester on Handshake.
 Jobs in the department may be for a full academic year, or more project-based (such as involvement on specific productions).

-You may also inquire with the Technical Director, the Costume Shop Supervisor or the Managing Director about employment opportunities.
+You may also inquire with the Technical Director, the Costume Director, the Events Manager, or the Production Manager about employment opportunities.
 Work Authorization is required in advance of hiring for any job.

 Certain positions listed below are also available to be filled for production (290 or 360) credit.
 Please consider which options are best suited to your own needs, and discuss both options with the folks listed above, or your departmental advisor.